-For the fiscal years ended June 30, 2019 and June 30, 2018, TCERA's investments provided a 6.3% and 7.8% rate of return, respectively.
-TCERA's annualized rate of return over the last three years was 8.6%.
-For the 5-year and 10-year periods, the fund returned 5.2% and 8.5% annualized, respectively.
+TCERA's investment return calculations are time-weighted and market value based.
+For the fiscal years ended June 30, 2020 and June 30, 2019, TCERA's investments provided a 0.9% and 6.3% time-weighted rate of return, respectively.
+TCERA's annualized rate of return over the last three years was 4.9%.
+For the 5-year and 10-year periods, the fund returned 5.1% and 7.5% annualized, respectively.
 Details regarding investment performance are included in the Investment Section of this report.